-An open house was held in 2018 to get feedback on issues and provide direction to the plan.
+An open house was held to get feedback on issues and provide direction to the plan.
+Over 150 people attended on August 23rd at Duluth City Hall from 4:30 to 7:30 PM.
 Having already collected feedback from stakeholders and City Council members during previous meetings, the Open House provided an opportunity for the public-at-large to participate in interactive planning activities.
 A number of communication tools and activities were designed to ensure that meaningful community input would form the backbone of this plan.
-Another Public Open House was performed in 2023.
-In this Open House, community members where encouraged to identify areas in town to celebrate and those in need of attention.
 The results are summarized on the following pages.